springfield-project/springfield-project.github.io/index.md

 So what project should I use?
 =============================

-Which Project Fits My Requirements?
+Which project fits my requirements?
 Following are some examples of potential scenarios and guidance as to which of the Springfield projects is best suited for the application.

-1. I have a python script that does some lvm management including queries and stack modifications.
-What should I use?
+1. *I have a python script that does some lvm management including queries and stack modifications.
+What should I use?*

-   1. libblockdev or blivet. libblockdev is more direct, almost like directly replacing the lvm commands 1:1, but saving you the code for executing programs and parsing output. blivet provides a more complete view of the system’s storage and provides a bit more leverage, but with more overhead.
+   Libblockdev or blivet.
+Libblockdev is more direct, almost like directly replacing the lvm commands 1:1, but saving you the code for executing programs and parsing output.
+Blivet provides a more complete view of the system’s storage and provides a bit more leverage, but with more overhead.
    Lastly, lvm provides its own DBus interface for management.

-2. I have a C app that does some lvm management including queries and stack modifications and must run from the initramfs.
-What should I use?
+2. *I have a C app that does some lvm management including queries and stack modifications and must run from the initramfs.
+What should I use?*

-   1. libblockdev. blivet is a python module and there is no python runtime in the initramfs.
+   Libblockdev.
+Blivet is a python module and there is no python runtime in the initramfs.

-3. I have a storage management application that needs to manage local storage and receive notifications when things change on the stack.
-What should I use?
+3. *I have a storage management application that needs to manage local storage and receive notifications when things change on the stack.
+What should I use?*

-   1. udisks. udisks send signals via DBus whenever a new device is added or removed and can also handle most local storage management tasks.
+   Udisks.
+Udisks send signals via DBus whenever a new device is added or removed and can also handle most local storage management tasks.

-4. I have a storage management application that needs to manage external storage arrays or local RAID HBA or SCSI enclosure.
-What should I use?
+4. *I have a storage management application that needs to manage external storage arrays or local RAID HBA or SCSI enclosure.
+What should I use?*

-   1. libstoragemgmt.
+   Libstoragemgmt.